EstudiantesRSEF/EstudiantesRSEF.github.io/PLANCKS25/info.md

           <!-- Back side -->
           <div class="sponsor-face sponsor-back">
             <div class="back-scroll">
-              <p>Information about this activities will be updated in the future.</p>
+              <p>Information about these activities will be updated in the future.</p>
             </div>
           </div>
         </div>